Our Story

 Our Leadership

-CHA affiliates are leading providers of support services and housing solutions for men, women, and children in the Hartford metropolitan area who are homeless or at risk of homelessness.
-Its housing and support services, including the region’s primary homelessness Diversion Center, are a critical component of Hartford’s community services.
+CHA affiliates are leading providers of support services and housing solutions for men, women, and children in Greater Hartford and Middletown who are homeless or at risk of homelessness.
+Mercy’s housing and support services, including our homelessness Diversion Centers, are a critical component of Greater Hartford and Middletown’s continuum of services for homeless and vulnerably housed individuals and families.
+My Sisters’ Place’s Permanent Supportive Housing in the North Hartford Promise Zone contributes to the revitalization of these neighborhoods.

 Approximately 300 individuals are sleeping in a bed at one of CHA’s housing options.
 Each year, its Friendship Center serves more than 67,000 meals to community members in need.

-CHA, Mercy, and MSP have identical board membership, each overseen by a 17-member board of directors drawn from the affiliates’ existing directors.
+CHA, Mercy, and MSP have identical board membership, each overseen by a board of directors originally drawn from the affiliates’ existing directors.